 This course develops pedagogical skills for teaching Hebrew as a second language, with a focus on teaching grammar.
 We will examine the roles of grammatical knowledge in the development of learners’ comprehension and production skills in the various stages of language acquisition.
-We will develop in detail the linguistic insights we want our students to develop in syntax, morphology and semantics, and then learn to design instructional units for various ages and levels with attention to the acquisition process of grammatical skills and linguistics awareness.
+We will develop in detail the linguistic insights we want our students to develop in syntax, morphology, and semantics, and then learn to design instructional units for various ages and levels with attention to the acquisition process of grammatical skills and linguistics awareness.
 A variety of exercises and activities will be presented, created, and assessed in terms of their contribution to learners’ progress and learning experience.
 Taught in Hebrew.
 Hebrew fluency is required.
-Application deadline is April 7, 2021.
-Interested students should email their c.v. including Hebrew language teaching experience, and a short statement of interest, written in Hebrew, to firstname.lastname@example.org.
+Interested students should email their CV with Hebrew language teaching experience, and a short statement of interest, written in Hebrew, to email@example.com.

 A survey of the basic forms and methods of Midrash through close reading of various primary sources and secondary literature.

-TAL 6620: Talmud Text Level A: Taking Hold of Talmud I (6 credits)
+TAL 6620: Talmud Text Level A: Taking Hold of Talmud (6 credits)

-With a focus on building fundamental skills for reading the Bavli (developing student understanding of structure, technical terminology, basic concepts from Rabbinic culture, and Rabbinic languages) we will explore a range of sequential passages drawn from Bavli Nezikin (e.g. tractates Bava Kama, Bava Metzia and/or Sanhedrin).
+With a focus on building fundamental skills for reading the Bavli (developing student understanding of structure, technical terminology, basic concepts from Rabbinic culture, and Rabbinic languages), we will explore a range of sequential passages drawn from the Talmud Bavli.
 The religious dimension of these texts will also be discussed.

-TAL 6630: Talmud Text Level B: Mastery in the Making I (6 credits)
+TAL 6630: Talmud Text Level B: Mastery in the Making (6 credits)

-Aiming to develop independent competence in their reading of the Bavli, students will encounter a significant number of sequential passages drawn from Bavli Berakhot and tractates from Mo’ed.
+Aiming to develop independent competence in their reading of the Talmud Bavli, students will encounter a significant number of sequential Talmudic passages.
 The instructor will guide them toward mastery of their fundamental reading skills, while introducing some of the classical commentators on the Talmud, and also exposing them to some critical methods of study.
 Time will also be devoted to religious meaning.

-An advanced course consisting of close readings of several sequential passages drawn from Bavli Nezikin (e.g. tractates Bava Kama, Bava Metzia and/or Sanhedrin).
-We will read the classical commutators on these passages, along with modern and contemporary scholarly works, attempt to wrestle with lower text critical issues, and subject each passage to a detailed higher analysis using a spectrum of lenses drawn from a range of scholarly fields.
-In the final stage we will attempt to draw synthetic personal and religious meaning from these texts.
+An advanced course consisting of close readings of several sequential passages drawn from the Talmud Bavli.
+We will read the classical commentators on these passages, along with modern and contemporary works, attempt to wrestle with lower text critical issues, and subject each passage to a detailed higher analysis using a spectrum of lenses drawn from a range of scholarly fields.
+This course will be taught via Zoom.
+Faculty permission required to enroll.

 Registration and Deadlines